pingcap/docs/ticdc/ticdc-sink-to-kafka.md

 > **Note:**
 >
-> When `protocol` is `open-protocol`, TiCDC encodes multiple events into one Kafka message.
-Avoid generating messages that exceed the length specified by `max-message-bytes`.
+> When `protocol` is `open-protocol`, TiCDC encodes multiple events into one Kafka message and avoids generating messages that exceed the length specified by `max-message-bytes`.
-> If the encoded result of a single row change event exceeds the value of `max-message-bytes`, the changefeed reports an error, and prints logs.
+> If the encoded result of a single row change event exceeds the value of `max-message-bytes`, the changefeed reports an error and prints logs.

 ### TiCDC uses the authentication and authorization of Kafka